 Starring: Pedro Pascal, Sophie Thatcher, Jay Duplass

-Another solid sci-fi thriller on the list, Prospect follows the journey of a father-daughter duo.
-They travel to a distant moon, looking for valuable resources, only to end up encountering various strange and dangerous individuals in a hostile environment.
+Another solid sci-fi thriller on the list, Prospect, follows the journey of a father-daughter duo.
+They travel to a distant moon, looking for valuable resources, only to encounter various strange and dangerous individuals in a hostile environment.

 Dune (2021)